alakajam-team/alakajam/server/docs/article-data/privacy-policy.md

 ## Contacting us
 If you have any questions about this Privacy Policy, the practices of this site, or your dealings with this site, please [contact us](/article/about).

-> This document was last updated on May 30, 2018
+> This document was last updated on June 12, 2021 ([file history](https://github.com/alakajam-team/alakajam/commits/master/server/docs/article-data/privacy-policy.md))